psychemedia/storytelling-notes/three-heads-well.md

 Daub in clay,
 Put in straw!"

-But she didn't care to listen to the birds' song, and pelted them with clay, till they fiew off far away.
+But she didn't care to listen to the birds' song, and pelted them with clay, till they flew off far away.
 And so she had to go home with the empty sieve, and got well scolded by the old witch.

 Then she was to go into the byre to clean it, and milk the kine.
 Bat she was too good for such dirty work, she thought.
 Still, she went out into the byre, but when she got there, she couldn't get on at all with the pitchfork, it was so big.
 The birds said the same to her as they had said to her step-sister, and told her to take the broomstick, and toss out a little dung, and then all the rest would fly after it; but all she did with the broomstick was to throw it at the birds.
 When she came to milk, the kine were so unruly, they kicked and pushed, and every time she got a little milk in the pail, over they kicked it.
 Then the birds sang again—